kimdoh/id_proto/week4/tablet.md

-### Large Mobile Phones, Tablets, and Small Laptops
+### Large Mobile Phones and Tablets

-This is a wide class of devices with huge variations in interaction.
-For instance, some will have stylus inputs, otherwise will have reorientable displays, and many are portable.
+[Mobile devices](mobile.md) are fairly homogenous, but this is a wide class of devices with huge variations in interaction.
+For instance, some will have stylus inputs, others will have reorientable displays, kickstands, or hardware keyboards -- and many are portable.
 We want our grid system to look good and be usable throughout the diverse class.

 ```
 /*Large Mobile Styles: Full, Half, Third Widths*/